4d/docs/website/translated_docs/de/Preferences/general.md

 *   **According to System Preferences** (default): 4D windows will behave like defined in the macOS System Preferences (In full screen, Always, or Manually).
 *   **Never**: Opening a new document in 4D form editor or method editor will always result in creating a new window (tabs are never created).
 *   **Always**: Opening a new document in 4D form editor or method editors will always result in creating a new tab.

+### Appearance (macOS only)

+This menu lets you select the color scheme to use for the **4D development** environment.
+The specified scheme will be applied to all editors and windows of the Design mode.

+> You can also set the color scheme to use in your **desktop applications** in the "Interface" page of the Settings dialog box.

+Three options are available:

+*   **According to System Color Scheme Preferences** (default): Use the color scheme defined in the macOS System Preferences.
+*   **Light**: Use the Light Theme
+*   **Dark**: Use the Dark Theme

+> This preference is only supported on macOS.
+On Windows, the "Light" scheme is always used.

 ### Exit Design when going to Application Environment